airr-community/airr-standards/README.md

 # airr-formats

-Open source formats for AIRR data using Thrift.
+Open source formats for AIRR data.

 Each specification is in a pair of files in `specs/`